 The exact cause is not known.
 Researchers are also not certain why some women get the condition and others do not.

-During a typical menstrual cycle the uterine lining thickens to prepare for potential pregnancy.
+During a typical menstrual cycle, the uterine lining thickens to prepare for a potential pregnancy.
 If that doesn’t occur, the lining is shed as a menstrual period.
 Though most tissue exits via the cervix and vagina, some tissue exits out of the fallopian tubes and ends up in the pelvis.
 ASRM says some individuals may develop endometriosis because their bodies may not be able to clear this endometrial tissue from the pelvic area, where it grows on surrounding organs and tissues.

 There is evidence published by the National Institutes of Health that the disorder may be hereditary.
 Early studies have shown that women are more likely to develop the condition if an immediate family member such as a mother or sister has it.

 Endometriosis is most common in women of reproductive age, 15 to 44 years old.
 According to the U.S. Department of Health and Human Services, more than 11% of women in this age range will have the disease.
 Up to 50% of infertile women have it.